MatthewGerber/rlai/docs/model_diagnostics_and_interpretation.md

 developed and covered within RL.
 These tools are particularly important when value functions are approximated with models rather than calculated directly in tabular fashion.

-# OpenAI Gym Displays
+# Gym Displays
-RLAI instruments and displays many values in real time while rendering OpenAI environments.
+RLAI instruments and displays many values in real time while rendering Gym environments.
 An example screenshot is shown below (see [continuous mountain car](./case_studies/mountain_car_continuous.md) for more information):

 ![displays](./case_studies/mountain-car-continuous-figs/displays.png)